By Michael R. Littenberg

 The term “conflict minerals” is defined in the rule.
 It refers to gold and cassiterite, columbite-tantalite (also known as coltan), wolframite and three specified derivatives: tin, tantalum and tungsten.
-The minerals covered by the rule are referred to frequently as the “three Ts and gold” or “3TG.”
+The minerals covered by the rule are referred to frequently as “3TG.”
 The rule targets these particular minerals because of their connection at the time the rule was adopted to armed groups committing human rights abuses in the DRC and certain of its adjoining countries.

 Additional minerals or their derivatives may be added to the definition if the U.S. Secretary of State determines that they are financing conflict in the DRC or any of its adjoining countries.
 However, it is unlikely that this will occur in the foreseeable future.